naver/roma/docsource/source/index.rst

     - We use column-vector convention, i.e. :math:`R X` is the transformation of a 1xD vector :math:`X`  by a rotation matrix :math:`R`.

 Euler and Tait-Bryan angles (euler)
-    - Encoded as a ...xD tensor (with D=3 for typical Euler angle conventions) or a list of D tensors corresponding to each angle.
+    - Encoded as a ...xD tensor or a list of D tensors corresponding to each angle (D=3 for typical Euler angles conventions).
-    - We provide mappings between Euler angles and other rotation representations (use an other representation for actual computations).
+    - We provide mappings between Euler angles and other rotation representations.
+To perform actual computations, use an other representation.

 Mappings between rotation representations